chainify/pallet-nolik/README.md

-# Pallet n0l1k
+# Pallet Nolik
 A [Substrate](https://substrate.io) FRAME pallet for sending encrypted messages between blockchain accounts

 ## Overview
-N0l1k (pronounced as "nolik" from No Leak) is a protocol for delivering digital content for web 3.0.
+Nolik is a protocol for delivering digital content for web 3.0.
 It is designed to connect people without any form of censorship or third-party control.
 That is possible due to a combination of blockchain and [IPFS](https://ipfs.io) technologies and a [serviceless](#serviceless) approach.